rust-lang/rust/text/0000-document_all_features.md

 ## The Current Situation
 [current-situation]: #the-current-situation

 Today, the canonical source of information about new language features is the RFCs which define them.
+The Rust Reference is substantially out of date, and not all new features have made their way into _The Rust Programming Language_.

-There are several serious problems with the _status quo_:
+There are several serious problems with the _status quo_ of using RFCs as ad hoc documentation:

 1. Many users of Rust may simply not know that these RFCs exist.
 The number of users who do not know (or especially care) about the RFC process or its history will only increase as Rust becomes more popular.

-2. In many cases, especially in more complicated language features, some important elements of the decision, details of implementation, and expected behavior are fleshed out either in the associated RFC (pull-request) discussion or in the implementation issues which follow them.
+2. In many cases, especially in more complicated language features, some important elements of the decision, details of implementation, and expected behavior are fleshed out either in the pull-request discussion for the RFC, or in the implementation issues which follow them.

 3. The RFCs themselves, and even more so the associated pull request discussions, are often dense with programming langauge theory.
 This is as it should be in context, but it means that the relevant information may be inaccessible to Rust users without prior PLT background, or without the patience to wade through it.